Vector Map A Series Layer Description

 The symbols used for populated places.
 Each rank can be changed separately.

 The symbols look actually the same for all populated places, they only differ in size according to rank.
+But having separate symbols allows you to assign different shapes to the ranks if you wish.

 (Not all ranks may be present on a particular map.)